klaasnotfound/vegeo-backend/README.md

 cd vegeo-backend
 ```

-The easiest way to get the Vegeo Backend up and running is by using Docker:
+The easiest way to get the Vegeo backend up and running is by using Docker:

 ```bash
 docker compose up
 ```

-_Note:_ The initial build of the Docker image may take 2-3 minutes.
+_Note:_ The vegeo Docker image supports `linux/arm64` and `linux/amd64`, so it should work on a Mac (both Apple Silicon and Intel) as well as Windows and Linux.
+If you're architecture doesn't match, you will want to open the `docker-compose.yaml` file, replace `image: klaasnotfound/vegeo:latest` with `build: .` and run `docker compose up` again.
+The build will take a few minutes.

 ---